-Using AI has become a hot topic recently.
+Using AI in College has become a hot topic recently.
 Apparently, AI can do some tasks for you.
 Moreover, AI can do some tasks better than its creators, humans.
 The reactions vary.
 Some were driven to pure hysteria, stating that AI would replace novelists, songwriters, poets, screenwriters, etc. Others embraced the possibility of using AI as a helping hand.

 But based on AI’s development at the moment, the art world is safe.
 AI can replicate a writer’s style, but it cannot carry the ideas and subtexts that authors incorporate in their books.
 Things are different when it comes to education.
 You no longer have to search who can do my assignment online, as you can entrust AI to do it for you.
 At least, that’s what it’s believed to do.